-Fees must be paid within 14 days of the start of each term.
+Fees should be paid within 14 days of the start of each term.
 Failure to pay the correct amount on time may result in the cancellation of your admission.
 You may pay for more than one term at a time.
 You are strongly encouraged to pay your fees by credit card before arriving in Oxford by using the University's online shop.
-Instructions for how to pay fees can be obtained by emailing firstname.lastname@example.org.
+Full instructions and guidance on how to pay fees can be obtained by emailing email@example.com.

 It is important you let your department and Student Information know who will be paying your fees and their contact details well before your arrival.
-If a sponsor is paying they will be sent an invoice based on the information you provide.
-If your department has given you a bursary that covers your fees, you must bring a letter of financial sponsorship with you to present on arrival.
+If a sponsor is paying they will need an invoice based on the information you provide.
 If you have queries regarding payment, contact Student Information.

 University card form

 You will receive the University card form which you should complete and return in advance, according to the directions on the form.